SeshagiriSriram/Devops/README.md

 ## Folder Structure
 Top level folder structure
-.
-├── cheatsheets						Contains Cheay Sheets for git, Docker, Kubernetes ├── docker						Code related to Docker
+* cheatsheets						Contains Cheay Sheets for git, Docker, Kubernetes

+* docker						Code related to Docker
-├── dockerfiles_ansible					Using DOcker and Ansible together ├── kubernetes						Kubernetes code
+*  dockerfiles_ansible					Using DOcker and Ansible together
-├── presentations					presentations
+* kubernetes						Kubernetes code
-├── SampleCodes						Sample codes that can be resused in Jenkins jobs and pipelines ├── terraform						Code related to Terraform
+*  SampleCodes						Sample codes that can be resused in Jenkins jobs and pipelines
+*  terraform						Code related to Terraform
-├── vagrant_ansible					Using ansible and vagrant together └── vagrant-kubeadm-kubernetes				Provisisoning Kubernetes with 1 master and 2 worker nodes
+*  vagrant_ansible					Using ansible and vagrant together
+* vagrant-kubeadm-kubernetes				Provisisoning Kubernetes with 1 master and 2 worker nodes

+In some detail
 1. docker
     1.  jenkins - contains instructions on how to build and run jenkins as a docker image
     2.  lamp-dockercompose - A sample LAMP application using docker-compose